zzaia/zzaia-trio-coffee-shop/CoffeeShop/docs/identity/identity-architecture.md

 ## Event driven design
 - Use of CQRS with mediator pattern
 - Use of pipeline behavior in mediator for validation and logging
-- Publish notifications to the notification system using Dapr
+- Publish notifications to the internal notification system using Dapr
-- Publish user events only to notification system
+- Publish user events only to internal notification system

 ## Logging
 - Avoid logging throughout the code